NigelDcruz/how-to-compile-sass/README.md

 3- *.sass-cache* directory (This folder mostly exists to speed up compilation)

-In General you don't need to worry about about them.
+In general, you don't need to worry about them.
 Just know that they are quite useful when it comes to debugging your code.

 ## --watch flag in sass
 Now that you know how to compile a SASS/SCSS file, you should know that we don't need to run the compilation command every time we make changes to our scss file.
 With the help of the **--watch** flag, we can watch individual files or directories for any changes made to our SCSS files *until we stop the process*.